claudv3/ClaudiaVprojectThree/README.md

 by Claudia Vela

  ## project overview
 This website is created for the 3-day Sonoma County Mexican Festival, a festival that benefits the Latino community in Sonoma County.
-All of the proceeds going in this festival all goes into Sonoma County Latinos in monetary need for immigration fees, welfare, education, housing, and more.
-This festival is supported by the Hispanic Federation, a nonprofit membership organization that supports Latinos.
-This festival takes place at the Sonoma County Fairgrounds during the weekend of January 3-5, 2025.
+All ticket sales from this festival are partially donated Sonoma County Latinos in monetary need for immigration fees, welfare, education, housing, and more.
+This festival is sponsored by the Hispanic Federation, a nonprofit membership organization that supports Latinos.
+Latinos are the highest minority group in Sonoma County according to the offical US Census chart (https://www.census.gov/quickfacts/fact/table/sonomacountycalifornia/INC110222).
+It is imperative that Sonoma County Latinos have their own spotlight in Sonoma County.
+This festival takes place at the Sonoma County Fairgrounds in Santa Rosa during the weekend of December 8-10, 2025.

  ## technical overview